-One notes, with humility, Bach's supreme skill in establishing the graphic imagery of sorrow eating away the heart, thence moving to establish, and permit us to dwell upon, the balm of Christ's friendship.
-This is achieved seamlessly within a dozen bars, a perfect example. albeit in miniature, of the composer's supreme art.
+One notes, with humility, Bach's supreme skill in moving from one emotional state to one quite different within a short space of time.
+Here he establishes the graphic imagery of sorrow eating away the heart, thence moving to portray, and permit us to dwell upon, the balm of Christ's friendship.
+This is achieved seamlessly within a dozen bars, a perfect example, albeit in miniature, of the composer's supreme art.

 The tenor aria reverts to the minor-mode shadings which dominated the opening chorus----my Saviour reveals Himself through His deeds of mercy and the instruction of feeble souls and bodies, to the ultimate benefit of both.
 The initial melodic phrase, oboe and violin, literally ‘grows’ upwards, revealing itself as the text suggests but quickly dissipating into a showering of rapid notes suggestive of Christ’s innumerable good works.